Gamergenic1/MaxQ/README.md

 # MaxQ
-### Spaceflight Toolkit for Unreal Engine 5
+### A spaceflight Toolkit for Unreal Engine 5

-Gamergenic has integrated **NASA**'s **Spice** SPICE Toolkit for spaceflight with **Epic Games**' realtime content creation platform **Unreal Engine 5**.
+Gamergenic has integrated **NASA**'s **SPICE** Toolkit for with **Epic Games**' realtime content creation platform **Unreal Engine 5**.
 The **MaxQ** Spaceflight Toolkit for Unreal Engine 5 empowers anyone to easily build exciting, authentic spaceflight visualizations or cutting edge space-based gameplay, no programming experience or astronautical engineering degree required.
 The toolkit solves challenging space flight problems in a real-time visualization environment - opening up new opportunities across an exciting spectrum of applications.

-Content creators can choose from a wild range of features to simulate real-time celestial body and vehicles.
-These models span from very simple and basic "2-body" orbital motion solutions, up through real-world highly advanced computations.
-Advanced features include accurate n-body orbit solutions, orbit and spin axis precession, astronomical nutation.
-The toolkit can even apply the relativistic effects of gravity and light abberation due to light travel time if desired.
-The toolkit provides numerous options to quickly create the exact real-time experience a creator envisions.

-All of this is available without writing a single line of code through **Unreal Engine 5**'s Blueprint Scripting System.
-The toolkit's functionality is accessibly from both Blueprints and C++ with feature level parity between each.

-Because the toolkit is powered by **NASA**'s **Spice** toolkit, which is very well documented, users of **Spaceflight Toolkit for Unreal Engine 5** can readily find examples and help solving problems.
-The names of all elementary operations are consistent between the two toolkits, enabling users to quickly find reference materials via web searches or by reviewing documentation produced by NASA/JPL.
+MaxQ features both a C++ and Unreal Engine Blueprints API, with 1:1 feature parity.

-**MaxQ**, the Spaceflight Toolkit for Unreal Engine 5 is the first of several tools developed by Gamergenic in support of a planned game release [currently in development](/project/unannounced-1).
-The toolkit is available to content creators under the MIT license, available from December 25, 2021.
-The generous MIT license allows anyone to use these tools free of charge for all projects, commercial or otherwise.
+The toolkit is available to content creators under the MIT license, available as of December 25, 2021.
+The MIT license allows anyone to use these tools free of charge for all projects, commercial or otherwise.

 ## About NASA's SPICE Toolkit